Community Building

 “Trauma degrades the victim; the group exalts her.
 Trauma dehumanizes the victim; the group restores her humanity.
 Repeatedly in the testimony of survivors there comes a moment when a sense of connection is restored by another person’s unaffected display of generosity.
 Something in herself that the victim believes to be irretrievably destroyed—faith, decency, courage—is reawakened by an example of common altruism.
 Mirrored in the actions of others, the survivor recognizes and reclaims a lost part of herself.
 At that moment, the survivor begins to rejoin the human commonality…”

-Virtually all well-designed recovery programs stress the need for structure and follow-on community support.
-The Project New Day Program model offers community support via online (Zoom) sessions that can begin around the time of the final coaching session.
+Virtually all well-designed recovery programs emphasize the importance of structure and ongoing community support.
+The Project New Day Program model offers this support through online (Zoom) community sessions that participants may join after completing their coaching series.

 Benefits